Xe/site/blog/we-have-go-2.markdown

 ## Go Modules

-In Go's dependency model, you have a folder that contains all your Go code called the GOPATH.
-The GOPATH has a few top level folders that have a well-known meaning in the Go ecosystem:
+In Go's dependency model, you have a folder that contains all your Go code called the `GOPATH`.
+The `GOPATH` has a few top level folders that have a well-known meaning in the Go ecosystem:

 * bin: binary files made by `go install` or `go get` go here
 * pkg: intermediate compiler state goes here
 * src: Go packages go here

-GOPATH has one major advantage: it is ruthlessly easy to understand the correlation between the packages you import in your code to their locations on disk.
+`GOPATH` has one major advantage: it is ruthlessly easy to understand the correlation between the packages you import in your code to their locations on disk.

-If you need to see what `within.website/ln` is doing, you go to GOPATH/src/within.website/ln.
+If you need to see what `within.website/ln` is doing, you go to `GOPATH/src/within.website/ln`.
 The files you are looking for are somewhere in there.
 You don’t have to really understand how the package manager works (mostly because there isn’t one).
 If you want to hack something up you just go to the folder and add the changes you want to see.